 But what about the other part of that scripture in 1 Corinthians 11, the bit that warns against taking communion in an unworthy manner?

-When I started leading Island City Church in the late 1990s, I used to wonder about this passage.
-I wondered whether we should be offering communion to sinners who happened to be visiting the service.
+When I started leading a church in the late 1990s, I used to wonder about this passage.
+I wondered whether we should be offering communion to unbelievers who were visiting.
 Are sinners worthy of communion?

 When I realized this it set me free.
 Communion went from being solely a time of worship and became an opportunity to preach the good news.
 Since then I have also come to see communion as an opportunity for healing miracles.
 The result is that Jesus is worshipped even more.

 Last night we took communion as a family.
 Our little girl immediately perked up, like within a minute.
 She went to her seat and wolfed down her meal.
 Then she had seconds which she rarely does.
-She was her usual cheerful self.
-And when she went to bed she thanked Jesus for healing her.
+She was her usual cheerful self, and when she went to bed she thanked Jesus for healing her.

 If you’re sick, get something red to drink and something bready to eat – it really doesn’t matter what the symbols are made of – and proclaim the victory that Christ won at the cross.

 Sign up to our free email list and we’ll notify you about new articles as soon they come out.